anno-mods/Spice-it-Up/index.md

 **Player Color Red**
 - Switches Red and Black player colors so you can choose the red one in your game profile

-**Soviet Logo**
-- Stalinium approved Logo, comrade.

 **Thomas the Dank Engine**
 - Don't even dare to ask how we got the idea.

-**Visual Feedback for Twitch Drops**
-- Your residents don't like this kind of advertisment, and will probably start a revolution.

 **Miss Jenny Retexture**
 - A little retexture for the Miss Jenny NPC from the High Life Storyline.